Skip to content

 TMJ Treatment

 If non-surgical methods do not work, more invasive treatments may be necessary.
-Prior to any type of procedure, we will help you select the anesthesia option to ensure your comfort.
+Prior to any procedure, we will help you select the most appropriate anesthesia option to ensure your comfort.
 Surgery to treat a TMJ disorder may include:

 • Arthrocentesis to clean the joint and reduce inflammation